Wisconsin Distinguished Professor,

 If you view this page using a phone, hold it horizontally.

 We also study practical composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression.
-Piezoelectric composites and thermoelastic composites are presently of particular current interest.
+Piezoelectric composites and lattices, chiral elastic lattices, as well as thermoelastic composites and lattices are presently of particular current interest.
 We pursue basic research as well as applied research for industry.
 Industrial research has included high temperature performance studies of alloys for small engines, improved shoe insoles, and advanced dampers.